 The key question in platforming is, how do you get the developer request effectively aligned with the response of the platform team?
 For mediocre platforms, the answer is a “service catalog”, which prepackages how a “fresh” microservice depending on a PostgresDB, should look like.
-When the developer uses that template, the platform is off the hook, and the developer is on their own.
+When the developer uses that template, the platform or Ops team is off the hook, and the developer is on their own.

 Platforms that use proper orchestration and Dynamic Configuration Management (DCM) treat every single deployment like day 0.
 That means it generates a full representation of the app and, if necessary, infrastructure configs with every single deployment.
 This has an array of advantages: